ghiscoding/angular-validation/readme.md

 * `date_us_short_max:d` Date must follow US short format and is lower or equal than date (d)
 * `date_us_short_min:d` Date must follow US short format and is higher or equal than date (d)
 * `different` alias of `different_input`
 * `different_input:f` Must be different from another input field(f), where (f) must be the exact ngModel attribute of input field to compare to.
-The error message will use the input name or the `friendly-name` if it was provided on first input, ex.: `<input friendly-name="Password".../>` will display :: Confirmation field does not match specified field "Password".
+The error message will use the input name or the `friendly-name` if it was provided on first input, ex.: `<input friendly-name="First Name".../>` will display :: *Field must be different from specified field "First Name"*.
-Confirmation field does not match specified field "Password".
-* `different_input:f,t` Must be different from another input field(f), same as (match:f) but also include (t) for alternate input name to be displayed in the error message (it still uses a generic error message, if you really wish to replace the full error message then you should use `match:n:alt` see [:alt](https://github.com/ghiscoding/angular-validation/wiki/Alternate-Text-on-Validators))
+* `different_input:f,t` Must be different from another input field(f), same as (different:f) but also include (t) for alternate input name to be displayed in the error message (it still uses a generic error message, if you really wish to replace the full error message then you should use `match:n:alt` see [:alt](https://github.com/ghiscoding/angular-validation/wiki/Alternate-Text-on-Validators))
 * `digits:n` Ensures that field only has integer numbers and length precisely matches the specified length (n).
 * `digits_between:min,max` Ensures that field only has integer numbers and is between a min,max length.
 * `email` Checks for a valid email address